 Sen Lan’s companion chattel and lady serf Wong was born in Hainan to a poor peasant family who could no longer afford to keep her in the family; and as was very common at that time in China was to sell young girls as chattel and commit them to a life of servitude as a serf.
 Tze-Fatt’s father Tun-Hiong was the District Officer for the district of Hainan came to know of her family’s plight and as his bride Sen-Lan had her bound feet at the age on 13 as was a customary practice for ladies born to a feudal land owning class; he foresaw that there will come a time when he would have to flee Hainan as China’s communist were winning the civil war against the Nationalist forces and the chaos of civil war was approaching southern China.
 As his wife Sen-Lan had bound feet she will need a serf to attend to his wife and to assist her in walking and cope with the hardship that an exodus out of Hainan would pose to Sen-Lan.

 When Tze-Fatt had made arrangements and sent Sen-Lan’s lady serf Ms Wong back to Hainan China, he then travelled to Malaya and returned to Muar to formally proposed marriage to Lee Bee-Hee who had been waiting for him since he had left Muar in 1944.
-Both had remained single and were in their late twenties, which was late considering the social norms at the time.
+Both had remained single and were in their late twenties, which was late considering the Chinese societal norms at the time.

 Tze-Fatt and Bee-Hee were married in the family’s Muar Church and then left for Singapore where they stopped over for a weeks honeymoon and where had a formal Registration of Marriage at the YMCA with the Taiwan China Kuomintang Consul as a public notary for the China Nationalist Government in Taiwan.